 2) What are the possibilities that the change can bring to my life?

 Change can be an opportunity to think big, bold and dream.
-We do have choices and writing down a plan of action will give you ways to make your own personal healthy changes, rather than feeling victimized.
+You and I do have choices and writing down a plan of action will give you ways to make your own personal healthy changes, rather than feeling victimized.
 Sometimes we need to be ready to try new things, regardless of how we feel.
 The only failures occur when we don’t move forward.

 - Where will the changes take you in the next 3 months?
 6 months?
 1 year?